periscopai/tinker/prototype/README.md

 ```

 # Before we start

+---

+**IMPORTANT**

+Before checking in, allways run ``make precheck``.
+This will perform a clean, reformat
+the code, build it, run the tests and build the documentation.
+---

 Things will be moving pretty fast as we make progress so keep an eye on the documentation.